imagexd/imagexd.github.io/_posts/2017-03-20-tutorial-materials.md

 keras 1.2.2
 ```

-**If you do not have a working setup, please contact the instructors.
+**If you do not have a working setup, please contact the instructors.**
-We have a limited number of hosted online accounts available for
-attendees, but using your own system is highly preferred.**

 ### ImageJ